TimoOerlemans/Portfolio-Research/Portfolio.md

 For this LO I did some research about what a business process is.
 I answered some questions about this topic and for the visuals I made two activity diagrams(first one before the software applied and the second with) with draw io.

-I am standing on beginning because I know what a simple business process is and how it relates to my project.
+I am standing on proficient because I know what a simple business process is and how it relates to my project.

 [Business research](https://github.com/TimoOerlemans/Portfolio-Research/blob/main/Research.md#3-business-processes)